I Yust Go Nuts at Christmas: Synopsis

 The song is made of two parts.
 The first is a short musical number (in thirty-two-bar form) in which Yogi shops for his wife and, considering buying a nightgown for his wife but not knowing her size, opts to buy her a carpet sweeper as his gift to her.
 The second is a parody of the poem "A Visit from Saint Nicholas."
 The spoken monologue begins with a peaceful house on Christmas Eve as Yogi sneaks off to the local bar; instead of staying to his original plan of drinking a single beer, he gets caught in the Christmas spirit and binge-drinks a dozen Tom & Jerrys.

 Yogi comes home, seriously drunk, and gets too little sleep before Christmas morning arrives and the children wake him up.
 The severely hung-over Yogi must not only cope with his rambunctious children, but both his own relatives and his wife's, who do not get along with each other but nevertheless both visit the house for Christmas dinner.
 The in-laws quickly get drawn into an argument that soon escalates into violence; as Gabriel Heatter's voice is heard reciting the annunciation to the shepherds preaching peace and good will, "just at that moment, someone slugs Uncle Ben."
 The monologue ends with the fight spilling out of the house and Yogi grateful that Christmas only comes once a year.
 The song ends with a short eight-bar verse.

-Throughout the song, a mock Scandinavian accent is used, with words beginning in "j" pronounced with a "y" sound (hence the spelling of the title), and "w" sounds pronounced as a "v".
+Throughout the song, a mock Scandinavian dialect is used, with words beginning in "j" pronounced with a "y" sound (hence the spelling of the title), and "w" sounds pronounced as a "v".